kinecosystem/kin-core-docs/docs/android.md

 ## Onboarding

-Before an account can be used on the configured network, it must be funded with the native network asset, This step must be performed by a service, see [Fee token faucet service](fee-faucet.md).
+Before an account can be used on the configured network, it must be funded with the native network asset.
+This step must be performed by a service, see [Fee Faucet Service](fee-faucet.md).

-The second step is to activate this account on the client side, using `activate` method.
+The second step is to activate this account on the client side, using the `activate` method.
 The account will not be able to receive or send KIN before activation.

 ```java
 Request<Void> activationRequest = account.activate()